The Science Of Hydration

 So, what happens to our bodies when we stay regularly hydrated?

 - Hydration can also help reduce and treat headaches.
-A poor balance of fluids and electrolytes (electrolytes are minerals such as sodium or potassium that help regulate many bodily functions) in the brain is one of the most common causes of headaches.
+A poor balance of fluids and electrolytes (minerals such as sodium or potassium that help regulate many bodily functions) in the brain is one of the most common causes of headaches.
 Whenever we lose water, through perspiration or any other way, we also lose out on electrolytes, and when we’re low on both, the brain may temporarily contract, actually pulling away slightly from the skull.
 This results in a dehydration headache.
 This unpleasant feeling tells us that it’s time to grab that bottle and start glugging!

 - Drinking enough water may improve memory and cognition.
 A study conducted by Cambridge researchers at the British Journal of Nutrition found overwhelmingly that mental performance is at its peak when people are properly hydrated!
 When people are dehydrated, there can be a drop off in cognitive function, memory, and even mood.
 Water affects so much of the way we experience the world, so just keeping that bottle topped off can make life so much better!